All About Crossed Eyes and Lazy Eye

 Symptoms and Causes

 If you suspect your child has amblyopia but shows no physical signs, there is a simple at-home test you can try.
-Simply cover one of their eyes and then cover the other.
+Start by covering one of their eyes and then covering the other.
 Ask them what they see when the right eye is covered and what they see when the left eye is covered.
 If they have trouble seeing when one eye is covered, but not the other, they may have amblyopia.
+Your next step would be to take them to the eye doctor for a proper diagnosis.

 Several things can cause amblyopia.
 The most common cause is strabismus.
 Not everyone with strabismus will experience amblyopia, but it is very common.
 The brain will begin to favor the stronger eye and ignore the weaker one, leaving that one to drift even further.

-All children are different and some will overcome the condition more quickly than others.
-It generally takes a few months of covering your child’s eyes every day with an eyepatch for at least 30 minutes.
-There are a variety of techniques you can try to help treat children experiencing crossed or lazy eyes.
+All children are different, and some will overcome the condition more quickly than others.
+It generally takes a few months of covering your child’s eyes with an eyepatch for at least 30 minutes every day.
+While this is the most common treatment, there are also other ways you can treat children experiencing crossed or lazy eyes.

-For adults, unfortunately, there is no cure.
+Unfortunately, as we mentioned before, there is no cure for lazy eye in adults.
 However, like with strabismus, there are plenty of vision therapy programs available to help improve your vision in the weak eye.
+In fact, a recent study found that vision therapy helped improve visual acuity for many adults experiencing lazy eye.

 I appreciate your article and would like to add that vision therapy is not just recommended for adults, but also for children.
 It’s important to find a developmental optometrist who specializes in vision therapy.
 These optometrists have done training and been certified by the College of Optometrists in Vision Development.
 Often patching is not the recommendation, or is done in a more limited way than the regular eye doctor would recommend.
 You can find a developmental optometrist at covd.org.
 Vision therapy has been life changing for our family.
 I blog about it at http://www.healingmysight.com.